One of the biggest misconceptions in the wide world of branding is that B2B branding needs to be boring in order to gain traction.

-If we’re going through the Canny blog regulars then we need to give HubSpot a spot on our list of the various B2B branding examples from across the business spectrum.
+If we’re going through the Canny blog regulars then we need to give HubSpot a mention on our list of the best B2B branding examples from across the business spectrum.

 You can commend HubSpot in various aspects of their branding, only we’d like to direct your attention to the dependence on original content, content that covers everything from blogs to resources.

 HubSpot is known for its CRM platform, and the endless number of helpful blog posts found on its native website.

 Blogs that have elevated the brand, increasing value and the convincing power of HubSpot.

 You might be wondering how this applies to B2B branding, and the simple answer is: it plays into your brand messaging.